brown-ccv/honeycomb-docs/docs/quick_start.md

     brew bundle

-This will call the `brew` command on each of the packages listed, effectively downloading and installing all of the desired prerequisites to your project.
+This will call the `brew` command which will install each listed package to your project.

 ### 1. Start your new task from our template repository